 Family hotels on the Osa Peninsula

-This is a place to spend a bit more and stay at upmarket ecolodge Lapa Rios.
-Many of the nature walks and guided hikes are included in your stay (you simply sign up for your choice of the day’s activities on a chalkboard).
-It also offers surf lessons for beginners and kayak tours among the nearby mangroves, along with many other activities.
+This is a place to stay at an upmarket ecolodge like El Remanso.
+Many of the nature walks and guided hikes are included in your stay.
+It also offers surf lessons for beginners and horseback riding, along with many other activities.

 Costa Rica’s beaches